 Advent Christmas Angel

 Some people do Elf on the Shelf, and we do the Christmas Angel!
-This adorable stuffed angel acts a prop to get kids (and parents!) thinking about what acts of kindness to do for others.
-There’s a whole program available with 25 days of activities to go along with the angel here.
+You can find any stuffed angel and it acts a prop to get kids (and parents!) thinking about what acts of kindness to do for others.
+Ours leaves notes for the kids and encourages them to do something kind for someone or gives them ideas on how to be kind.
+Sometimes, the angel leaves some kindness along the way with some chocolates or little gifts for the kids.

 Advent Books for Kids